GiovanniColonni/ResizeImage/README.md

 (if you want to just directyl to the execution part [click here](#example-of-execution))

+The relevant part of the code can be found in `login.py` in the function `base`

 I'm new to image manipulation, but I immediately chose Python as my first attempt due to its convenience and simplicity.
 I found Pillow (PIL) and after some attempts I found that it was a good choise for me.

 I approach the problem by splitting it steps: